gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 Dan:
-As Engineering Manager for Open Source Software at Anaconda, I lead teams working on projects including BeeWare, PyScript, Jupyter, and fsspec.
+As Engineering Manager for Open Source Software at Anaconda, I lead teams working on projects including Conda, BeeWare, PyScript, Jupyter, and fsspec.
 Over the past seven years, I've been actively contributing to open source projects while building the Michigan Python community as a leader and organizer.

 We also help maintain a Python GTK app called Gaphor which is a GNOME Circle app for doing SysML and UML modeling.
 I also help maintain Gvsbuild which is